tarwn/lessthandot-hugo/blogs/content/posts/2011-07-18-building-a-lightweight-project-management-process.md

 ### Why such small tasks?

 Why did I break down the features at all?
-They&#8217;re only a few days worth of work, couldn&#8217;t I have just used those?
+They're only a few days worth of work, couldn't I have just used those?

 Well yes and no. By going with smaller tasks I can usually move one or two tasks from doing to done in any given day, which feeds back into my feelings of productivity and such.
-Smaller tasks also help me find out I&#8217;ve gone off the rails sooner or that I missed something critical.
+Smaller tasks also help me find out I've gone off the rails sooner or that I missed something critical.
 Additionally, smaller tasks are easier to move around, if I intend to do task 1A-1C but a bug comes in, I can wrap up my work on 1A, do the bug, then come back to 1B with a much lower task switching cost then if I was switching inside feature 1.

 Small tasks also feed back into estimates, force us to evaluate the features more deeply, bring future issues to the surface early enough that we can start asking questions before we get to do-or-die time, etc.

 ### Seriously, Sticky Notes?

 I chose the visual board for several reasons.
 The first is that seeing the work flow across the board helps give me a sense of accomplishment.
-Good morale and a sense of accomplishment help keep me from getting bogged down or feeling like I&#8217;m not making progress.
+Good morale and a sense of accomplishment help keep me from getting bogged down or feeling like I'm not making progress.
 The visual board also gave me a way to see the level of revisions that were occurring and the impact they were having as the iteration progressed.

 The final advantage was that the board reduced the time it took me to switch tasks, at any time I could glance at the board and see what I was working on last, what I would likely be working on next, etc. When I go into work after a 3 day weekend, it will take me longer to boot up my computer than to determine what I was working on.
 I also have a visual of how many tasks I am trying to work on simultaneously, and that causes me to try and limit that number, reducing task switching.
 In Lean terms, I have reduced my changeover time, some of the waste involved in those changeovers, and the number of changeovers that occur (splitting releases into features into smaller tasks also reduced my batch size).

-### What&#8217;s Missing?
+### What's Missing?

 The only challenges that my process did not address were a method to limit the risk of working on live software without a safety net (other than manual testing).
-I did address this, but that&#8217;s probably for another post.
+I did address this, but that's probably for another post.

 ## Wrapping Up

 The most critical part of creating a process is to know why your creating it.
 Without a focus, without knowing the goals and risks, you run the risk of creating something that costs more than it solves.
 Like programming or any other skill, selecting and building a good process is easier the more you do it.
-Pay attention not just to what does work, but also to what doesn&#8217;t.
+Pay attention not just to what does work, but also to what doesn't.
 My process is not perfect and it will have failures, I intend to learn from them.
-But I&#8217;m also learning from the processes I see others following.
+But I'm also learning from the processes I see others following.

 If you are interested, here are some random links on related topics (plenty more in my [Delicious bookmarks][3]).